UK's unpopular Labour government tries to fight back with a tax-raising budget

 In addition to the long-term costs of the financial crisis, Britain’s public finances, like those of other nations, have been further squeezed by the costs of the COVID-19 pandemic, the Russia-Ukraine war and U.S. President Donald Trump’s global tariffs.
 The U.K. bears the extra burden of Brexit, which has knocked billions off the economy since the country left the European Union in 2020.

-Meanwhile, Reeves has a bunch of spending commitments aimed at easing the cost of living as inflation remains stubbornly high, including making up for a series of about-faces on planned welfare cuts.
+Meanwhile, Reeves had to deal with various spending commitments aimed at easing the cost of living as inflation remains stubbornly high, including making up for a series of about-faces on planned welfare cuts.

+Helen Miller, director of the Institute for Fiscal Studies, said Reeves should be commended for more than doubling the buffer available to the government to 22 billion pounds.

+“By providing greater insulation against economic turbulence, the additional buffer will reduce the risk of playing out this year on repeat in 2026,” she said.

 Chaotic backdrop